 Taliban restrictions—including the December 2022 and April 2023 directives barring Afghan women from working for non-governmental organizations and UN agencies—continue to obstruct aid operations throughout the country and limit women and girls’ access to humanitarian assistance.
-USAID remains committed to supporting partners and providing humanitarian assistance in areas and sectors where female aid workers are able to participate.
-With USAID support, humanitarian partners are providing emergency food and nutrition assistance, health care services, and livelihoods, multipurpose cash, protection, shelter, livelihoods, and water, sanitation, and hygiene support to vulnerable populations countrywide.
+USAID remains committed to supporting partners and providing humanitarian assistance in areas and sectors where female aid workers are able to participate in aid delivery and directly reach women and girls with assistance.
+With USAID support, humanitarian partners are providing emergency food and nutrition assistance, health care services, and livelihoods, multipurpose cash, protection, shelter, livelihoods, and water, sanitation, and hygiene support to at-risk populations—including earthquake and other disaster-affected individuals—countrywide.